alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-11-17-drink-khamr-for-relieves-pains.md

 locale: en
 note: true
 category: [treatments,fatwas]
-excerpt: Khamr is Haram.
+summary: Khamr is Haram.
 It is impermissible to be used as a treatment.
 A proof for the foregoing is the Hadith.
 muftis:
   chairman:
     - name: Shaykh Ibrahim Ibn Muhammad Aal Al-Shaykh